 The writers heeded this advice.
 For example, in Season 5, David Wallace, Dunder Mifflin’s CEO reveals that Michael’s branch is the most profitable branch.
 David is so impressed that he invites Michael to corporate to discover his secret sauce.
 Then, he sends him on a lecture circuit to inspire the other branches.

 You can imagine how well this worked, but regardless, the numbers proved that Michael was at least doing something right.
+Maybe his leadership training seminar/booze cruise was effective after all.
+It must have been his motivational dance moves.

 4. Michael’s Relationship with Jan